14 Americans Taken Off Cruise Ship And Flown To U.S. Test Positive For Coronavirus

 All passengers will remain under a mandatory a two-week quarantine.

 The Diamond Princess has been under Japan-ordered quarantine since Feb.
 5, after a passenger who had disembarked earlier tested positive for the virus in Hong Kong.
-Although Japanese authorities originally said the quarantine period for the ship would expire Wednesday, that date might now be pushed back, NPR's Jason Beaubien reports.
+Although Japanese authorities originally said the quarantine period for the ship would expire Wednesday, that date might now be pushed back, NPR's Jason Beaubien reported.

 Health officials in Asia say more than 450 people aboard the Diamond Princess have been diagnosed with the coronavirus that emerged in late December in Wuhan, China.

-Worldwide, more than 70,000 cases of the new coronavirus have been reported and more than 1,700 people — the vast majority of them in mainland China — have died of COVID-19.
+Worldwide, around 71,000 cases of the new coronavirus have been reported and more than 1,700 people — the vast majority of them in mainland China — have died of COVID-19, according to the World Health Organization.

+Of the new cases, 94% of them are in China's Hubei province, which has been the center for the outbreak.
+Outside China, there have been reports of 694 cases, causing three deaths.

+Dr. Tedros Adhanom Ghebreyesus, WHO's director-general, said that a new report from China sheds some light on the virus and its severity.
+The latest data suggests COVID-19 is less deadly than other coronaviruses including SARS and MERS.